PrincetonUniversity/installing_python_packages/README.md

-# Installing Python Packages on the PU HPC Clusters
+# Installing Python Packages on the HPC Clusters

 This guide presents an overview of installing Python packages on the HPC clusters at Princeton.